jenssegers/model/README.md

 Laravel Model [![Build Status](https://travis-ci.org/jenssegers/Laravel-Model.png?branch=master)](https://travis-ci.org/jenssegers/Laravel-Model)
 =============

-This model provides an eloquent-like base class that can be used to build custom models.
+This model provides an eloquent-like base class that can be used to build custom models in Laravel 4 or other frameworks.

 Example: